yesiamapony/Azure-ELK-Stack/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

-_TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?:

-	Load balancers are used to distribute load to multiple obfuscated servers that share the same/similar tasks.
-This ensures that there exists some redundancy in the case of a server getting overloaded or completely falling over.
+Load balancers are used to distribute traffic to multiple obfuscated servers that share the same or similar tasks.
+This ensures a level of redundancy in the case of a server getting overloaded or completely falling over.

 The advantage of using a jumpbox is that it limits access to the virtual network infrastructure to a single point of entry, that can be locked down to the required level of security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem via Filebeat, and system metrics using Metricbeat.

-	Changes to the local file system is handled by Filebeat and Metricbeat records system and services metrics.

 The configuration details of each machine may be found below.